Career Definition for a Senior Java Programmer

 Similar careers to a senior Java programmer include:

-The BLS anticipates the web development field to grow by 27% between 2014 and 2024, resulting in the creation of over 39,500 new jobs.
-In May of 2015, the BLS determined that web developers earned a median salary of $64,970.
+The BLS anticipates the web development field to grow by 15% between 2016 and 2026, resulting in the creation of 24,400 new jobs.
+In May of 2018, the BLS determined that web developers earned a median salary of $69,430.

 If working with programmers to create new software programs sounds intriguing, consider a career in software development.
 These developers look for problems that might be solved by new programs and create software concepts.
 They produce diagrams and flowcharts to show how the programs work, collaborate with programmers who write the code, test software performance and modify the design if necessary.
 A bachelor's degree in computer science is generally required to work as a developer, and knowledge of programming languages is a must.

 In 2018, applications developers received $103,620 in median wages, while systems software developers earned $110,000, reported the BLS.
 Employment opportunities for all types of software developers are expected to increase by 24% during the 2016-2026 decade.